SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/broker.md

 - `service_semp_cors_allow_any_host_enabled` (Boolean) Enable or disable cross origin resource requests for the SEMP service.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `true`.
 Available since 2.24.
 - `service_semp_legacy_timeout_enabled` (Boolean) Enable or disable extended SEMP timeouts for paged GETs.
 When a request times out, it returns the current page of content, even if the page is not full.
 When enabled, the timeout is 60 seconds.
 When disabled, the timeout is 5 seconds.
 The recommended setting is disabled (no legacy-timeout).
 This parameter is intended as a temporary workaround to be used until SEMP clients can handle short pages.
 This setting will be removed in a future release.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `false`.
 Available since 2.18.
 - `service_semp_plain_text_enabled` (Boolean) Enable or disable plain-text SEMP service.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `true`.
 Available since 2.17.
 - `service_semp_plain_text_listen_port` (Number) The TCP port for plain-text SEMP client connections.
-This attribute cannot be cannot be changed while serviceSempPlainTextEnabled are set to true.
+This attribute cannot be cannot be changed while service_semp_plain_text_enabled are set to true.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `80`.
 Available since 2.17.
 - `service_semp_session_idle_timeout` (Number) The session idle timeout, in minutes.
 Sessions will be invalidated if there is no activity in this period of time.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `15`.
 Available since 2.21.
 - `service_semp_session_max_lifetime` (Number) The maximum lifetime of a session, in minutes.
 Sessions will be invalidated after this period of time, regardless of activity.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `43200`.
 Available since 2.21.
 - `service_semp_tls_enabled` (Boolean) Enable or disable TLS SEMP service.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `true`.
 Available since 2.17.
 - `service_semp_tls_listen_port` (Number) The TCP port for TLS SEMP client connections.
-This attribute cannot be cannot be changed while serviceSempTlsEnabled are set to true.
+This attribute cannot be cannot be changed while service_semp_tls_enabled are set to true.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `1943`.
 Available since 2.17.
 - `service_smf_compression_listen_port` (Number) TCP port number that SMF clients can use to connect to the broker using raw compression TCP.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceSmfEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_smf_enabled will be temporarily set to false to apply the change.
 The default value is `55003`.
 Available since 2.17.
 - `service_smf_enabled` (Boolean) Enable or disable the SMF service.
 When disabled new SMF Clients may not connect through the global listen-ports, and all currently connected SMF Clients are immediately disconnected.
 The default value is `true`.
 Available since 2.17.
 - `service_smf_event_connection_count_threshold` (Attributes) (see [below for nested schema](#nestedatt--service_smf_event_connection_count_threshold))
 - `service_smf_plain_text_listen_port` (Number) TCP port number that SMF clients can use to connect to the broker using raw TCP.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceSmfEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_smf_enabled will be temporarily set to false to apply the change.
 The default value is `55555`.
 Available since 2.17.
 - `service_smf_routing_control_listen_port` (Number) TCP port number that SMF clients can use to connect to the broker using raw routing control TCP.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceSmfEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_smf_enabled will be temporarily set to false to apply the change.
 The default value is `55556`.
 Available since 2.17.
 - `service_smf_tls_listen_port` (Number) TCP port number that SMF clients can use to connect to the broker using raw TCP over TLS.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceSmfEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_smf_enabled will be temporarily set to false to apply the change.
 The default value is `55443`.
 Available since 2.17.
 - `service_tls_event_connection_count_threshold` (Attributes) (see [below for nested schema](#nestedatt--service_tls_event_connection_count_threshold))
 - `service_web_transport_enabled` (Boolean) Enable or disable the web-transport service.
 When disabled new web-transport Clients may not connect through the global listen-ports, and all currently connected web-transport Clients are immediately disconnected.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `false`.
 Available since 2.17.
 - `service_web_transport_plain_text_listen_port` (Number) The TCP port for plain-text WEB client connections.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceWebTransportEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_web_transport_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `80`.
 Available since 2.17.
 - `service_web_transport_tls_listen_port` (Number) The TCP port for TLS WEB client connections.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceWebTransportEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_web_transport_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `443`.
 Available since 2.17.
 - `service_web_transport_web_url_suffix` (String) Used to specify the Web URL suffix that will be used by Web clients when communicating with the broker.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceWebTransportEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_web_transport_enabled will be temporarily set to false to apply the change.
 The default value is `""`.
 Available since 2.17.
 - `tls_block_version10_enabled` (Boolean) Enable or disable the blocking of incoming TLS version 1.0 connections.
 When blocked, existing TLS 1.0 connections from Clients and SEMP users remain connected while new connections are blocked.
 Note that support for TLS 1.0 will eventually be discontinued, at which time TLS 1.0 connections will be blocked regardless of this setting.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `true`.
 - `tls_block_version11_enabled` (Boolean) Enable or disable the blocking of TLS version 1.1 connections.
 When blocked, all existing incoming and outgoing TLS 1.1 connections with Clients, SEMP users, and LDAP servers remain connected while new connections are blocked.
 Note that support for TLS 1.1 will eventually be discontinued, at which time TLS 1.1 connections will be blocked regardless of this setting.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `false`.
 - `tls_cipher_suite_management_list` (String) The colon-separated list of cipher suites used for TLS management connections (e.g. SEMP, LDAP).
 The value "default" implies all supported suites ordered from most secure to least secure.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `"default"`.